rajangdavis/osvc_ruby/README.md

-## QueryResultsSet example
+## OSCRuby::QueryResultsSet example

-This is for running multiple queries and assigning theresults of each query to a key.
+This is for running multiple queries and assigning the results of each query to a key for further manipulation.

+OSCRuby::QueryResultsSet only has one function: 'query_set', which takes an OSCRuby::Client object and multiple query hashes (example below).

 ```ruby
 # NOTE: Make sure to put your queries WRAPPED in doublequotes("")